Oregon Home Insurance Guide: Coverage and Tips

 Dwelling Coverage

 Insure for full replacement cost, accounting for Oregon's construction costs.
-Portland metro and coastal areas tend to have higher building expenses.Personal Property
+Portland metro and coastal areas tend to have higher building expenses.For national context on what coverage runs, the Insurance Information Institute reported an average homeowners insurance premium of about $1,569 in its most recent published data (source).

 Protect your belongings with replacement cost coverage rather than actual cash value.Liability Protection